mikeyPower/final-year-group-project/README.txt

       2. Click "Add Event"
       3. Input a title of your event
       4. Input a the location of the event
+      5. Select the day, month and year of the event
+      6. Input the time of the event e.g "15:00 - 20:00"
-      5. Input a description of your event
+      7. Input a description of your event
-      6. When satisfied with what you have entered hit "Submit" 5.You will know be brought back to the event list page with your event being added.
+      8. When satisfied with what you have entered hit "Submit" 9.You will know be brought back to the event list page with your event being added.

 Feature Number 5 | Administrator | I want to be able to update event information and submit event updates
 Steps: